XanaduAI/tailgating/README.md

 <img src="tailgate.png", style="width:600px">
 </p>

-The following functionality is supported:
+The following functionality is supported in the code:

 - Performing variants of ADAPT-VQE, with respect to a supplied gate set and circuit
 - Performing the tailgating procedure for an arbitrary gate set and supplied Hamiltonian derivatives
-- Calculating Hamiltonians and Hamiltonian derivatives of a range of different molecules
+- Calculating energy Hessians using a state yielded from a variational circuit

 This code runs on top of the [PennyLane](https://github.com/PennyLaneAI/pennylane) library for differentiable quantum programming.
 To build sparse representations of fermionic Hamiltonians and Hamiltonian derivatives for the examples, we utilize a prototype of the ``pennylane.hf`` module, which can be found [here](https://github.com/Lucaman99/autohf) and [here](https://github.com/Lucaman99/bigvqe).